Partnerships to reduce the environmental footprint

 low-impact materials and protections;

-reduction of particulates during braking, harmful for human health thanks to the use of technical materials and solutions;
+reduction of particulates during braking and harmful for human health, thanks to the use of technical materials and solutions;

 development of smart products such as mechatronic components;

 structured Life Cycle Assessments, both on process and material level.